DonDebonair/slack-machine/docs/plugins/interacting.md

 ]
 ```

-You can get the *member ID* from the slack profile, by clicking *more*
+You can get the *member ID* from a user by going to their Slack profile, clicking *more*
 and selecting *Copy member ID*.

 If you wish to share the powers of root you can enable the RBAC admin